-- C. Atom interferometers.-The first atom interferometer experiment of the lightmatter beam splitter type to measure a gravitational effect has been performed by Peters [207] by measuring the effect of acceleration q on a cloud of cold atoms.
+C. Atom interferometers.-The first atom interferometer experiment of the lightmatter beam splitter type to measure a gravitational effect has been performed by Peters [200] by measuring the effect of acceleration q on a cloud of cold atoms.
 The basic idea is similar to the COW neutron interferometer; the matter-wave couples to the external gravitational potential and acquires a related phase shift, which can in turn be measured very precisely by the interferometer, see figure 4 (left).
-That same experiment has been used for a high-precision gravity measurement [224].
-Many revolutionary contributions to the field of detecting gravity with atom interferometers have been made by Kasevich [225, 226, 227, 220], see figure 4 (middle) for an illustration of the 10 m atomic fountain at Stanford.
-A very precise measurement of q has also been performed by an atom interferometer experiment with Bose-Einstein condensed (BEC) atoms [228], while G has also been measured by using a differential technique with two atomic clouds in different positions relative to an assembly of bigger source masses [219], see figure 4 (right).
-The technology of cold atom and BEC interferometers for gravity sensing is very mature and is on the verge to commercialization [229, 230].
-It has been demonstrated to work in extreme environments such as drop towers based on BEC interferometry on atom chip technology [231, 232] and has been proposed to be used in space experiments [233] with first demonstrations of sounding rocket flights into space by the MAIUS collaboration [234]. - D. Torsion pendulums.-While the first experiment has been performed by Cavendish in 1798 [218], the same basic principle is still used in the best experiments to measure classical gravity.
-A set of two test masses attached to a torsion pendulum is positioned close to a set of larger masses and the gravitational attraction is monitored by measuring precisely the torsion angle, while the test mass assembly is moving slowly towards the bigger masses, see figure 5 (left).
+That same experiment has been used for a high-precision gravity measurement [215].
+Many revolutionary contributions to the field of detecting gravity with atom interferometers have been made by Kasevich [216, 217, 218, 211], see figure 4 (middle) for an illustration of the 10 m atomic fountain at Stanford.
+A very precise measurement of g has also been performed by an atom interferometer experiment with Bose-Einstein condensed (BEC) atoms [219], while G has also been measured by using a differential technique with two atomic clouds in different positions relative to an assembly of bigger source masses [210], see figure 4 (right).
+The technology of cold atom and BEC interferometers for gravity sensing is very mature and is on the verge to commercialization [220, 221].
+It has been demonstrated to work in extreme environments such as drop towers based on BEC interferometry on atom chip technology [222, 223] and has been proposed to be used in space experiments [224] with first demonstrations of sounding rocket flights into space by the MAIUS collaboration [225].

+D. Torsion pendulums.-While the first experiment has been performed by